 This name-phrase which God gave to Moses speaks of an absolute timeless kind of existence.
 What the Lord proclaimed to Moses from the midst of that burning bush was His own self-sufficiency and eternal unchangeableness.

 This phrase which God spoke, taken in context with the whole experience, could be rendered, "I will become with you."
 As the Eternal One spoke to Moses out of the burning bush, He was offering to begin a living relationship with the people of Israel.
 He was offering to go forward with them into the unknown future in a relationship that would continually unfold His nature and purposes.

 Indeed, all that "I AM" contains was to be manifested through the ages to come, culminating in the incarnation of the Messiah-Emmanuel.
 The revelation to Moses from that burning bush was only the beginning of the "emptying" of God himself before His people.

 The great I AM continues to call people to Himself today.
 As they come, He asks that they follow the pattern of Moses in living a life of obedient service to Him.

-I wrote these devotional thoughts while I was in Italy as a missionary.
-They originally were published in the September 21, 1980 edition of Standard, a curriculu piece for adult Sunday school classes
+Written during the author's missionary service in Italy, these devotional thoughts originally were published in Standard, a take-home curriculu piece for adult Sunday school classes

 Howard Culbertson, 5901 NW 81st, Oklahoma City, OK 73132